 We schedule orientation sessions to explain in detail how to navigate the space.
 The session is mandatory for all coLab members and all coLab members are oriented on our Guidelines & Cleaning Procedures.

 What we ask our members to do.

-When first arrive at reception, sterilize hands and then take the temperature with the infrared thermometer provided.
-Anything above 37.5 degrees please go home.
+When you first arrive at reception, sterilize your hands and then take your forehead temperature with the infrared thermometer provided.
+If your temperature is above 37.5 degrees Celsius, please go home immediately.